serodriguez68/react-cheatsheet-udemy-2019/README.md

 ### Reducers
 Reducers map to departments in our analogy.
 Each reducer:
-- Receives all possible actions on the up and is in charge of listening to the actions of interest and creating a NEW slice of state given the old slice of state and the nature of the action.
+- Receives all possible actions on the app and is in charge of listening to the actions of interest and creating a NEW slice of state given the old slice of state and the nature of the action.
     - DO NOT mutate the old slice of state.
-- If the action is of no interest to the reducer, it needs to return the slice of old state unchange.
+- If the action is of no interest to the reducer, it needs to return the slice of old state unchanged.
-- It needs to initialize with a reasonable value the slice of state it manipulates.
+- It needs to initialize the slice of state it manipulates with a reasonable value (e.g. an empty array).

 ```jsx harmony
 // REDUCERS - Depatments in our analogy